-Sorghum, Sorghum bicolor (L.) Moench, is a major cereal crop in the semi-arid tropics (SAT), but grain yields on the smallholder farms are generally low (500 to 800 kg ha-1 compared to potential yields of >10 tones ha-1), with insect pests constituting a major constraint to increased production (Sharma, 1993).
-Of the more than 150 insect species that damage sorghum, the spotted stemborer, Chilo partellus (Swinhoe) (Lepidoptera: Noctuidae) is a major pest in Asia and eastern and southern Africa (Jotwani et al., 1980).
-It attacks all the above-ground parts of the sorghum plant, from the second week after seedling emergence until crop harvest.
+Sorghum, Sorghum bicolor (L.) Moench, is a major cereal crop in the semi-arid tropics, but grain yields on the smallholder farms are generally low (500-800 kg)ha compared with potential yields of >10 tonnes/ ha), with insect pests constituting a major constraint to increased production (Sharma, 1993).
+Of more than 150 insect species that damage sorghum, the spotted stemborer Chilo partellus (Swinhoe) (Lepidoptera: Noctuidae) is a major pest in Asia and eastern and southern Africa (Jotwani et al., 1980).
+It attacks all the aboveground parts of the sorghum plant, from the second week after seedling emergence until crop harvest.
 Feeding by the young larvae results in pinholes and elongated lesions on the whorl leaves.
 Early infestation may also destroy the growing point, resulting in the drying of two to three central leaves, commonly known as deadheart.
-In addition, leaf feeding also reduces plant vigor, affects photosynthetic efficiency, delays flowering, and leads to a reduction in grain-filling and yield.
-Older larvae (3rd instar) leave the whorl leaves and bore into the stem at the plant base, causing extensive stem tunneling that affects not only nutrient supply to the developing grain, but also results in partially or completely chaffy panicles.
-Stemborer damage also results in losses in fodder yield and quality (Bardner and Fletcher, 1974; Sharma, 2002).
-Global sorghum crop losses due to stem borer damage have been estimated at over US\$ 300 million annually (ICRISAT, 1992; Sharma et al., 1997).
-In general, the yield losses range between 5 and 10%, especially when the infestation occurs early.
+In addition, leaf feeding reduces plant vigour, affects photosynthetic efficiency, delays flowering and leads to a reduction in grain filling and yield.
+Older larvae (third instar) leave the whorl leaves and bore into the stem at the plant base, causing extensive stem tunnelling that not only affects nutrient supply to the developing grain, but also results in partially or completely chaffy panicles.
+Stemborer damage also results in losses in fodder yield and quality (Bardner and Fletcher, 1974; Sharma, 2003).
+Global sorghum crop losses due to stemborer damage have been estimated at over US \$300 million annually (ICRISAT, 1992; Sharma et al., 1997).
+In general, yield losses range between 5 and 10%, especially when the infestation occurs early.

 Stemborer damage in sorghum is a complex interaction between the insect and the host plant.
-In addition to its effects on the plant, the survival, development, and fecundity of the borer are also affected by the plant's resistance mechanisms (Singh et al., 1983; Dabrowski and Kidiavai, 1983; Singh and Rana, 1984, 1989; Rana et al., 1984, 1985; Sharma and Nwanze, 1997).
+In addition to its effects on the plant, the survival, development and fecundity of the borer are also affected by the resistance mechanisms of the plant (Singh et al., 1983; Dabrowski and Kidiavai, 1983; Rana et al., 1984, 1985; Singh and Rana, 1984, 1989; Sharma and Nwanze, 1997).
 The use of insecticides for stemborer control is often uneconomical and beyond the reach of resource-poor farmers.
 As such, host plant resistance (HPR) offers the best option for minimizing losses due to stemborers (Davies, 1981).
-Host plant resistance also assumes greater significance in sweet sorghums, which are now being exploited as a source of ethanol for energy.
-Genotypic resistance to stemborer damage in sorghum is based on leaf feeding, number of deadhearts, exit holes, tunnel length, effect of the host plant on survival and development of the insect, and recovery resistance (production of auxiliary tillers following borer damage to the main shoot) (Ajala and Saxena 1994; Sharma and Nwanze, 1997).
+HPR also assumes great significance in sweet sorghums, which are now being exploited as a source of ethanol for energy.

+Genotypic resistance to stemborer damage in sorghum is based on leaf feeding, number of deadhearts, exit holes, tunnel length, effect of the host plant on survival and development of the insect and recovery resistance (production of auxiliary tillers following borer damage to the main shoot) (Ajala and Saxena, 1994; Sharma and Nwanze, 1997; Sharma et al., 2007).

-However, the effect of stemborer damage on grain yield is a complex interaction between the insect and the host plant, and expression of resistance varies depending on time of infestation (Alghali, 1985, 1987; Jarvis et al., 1986; Klenke et al., 1986; Taneja and Nwanze, 1989; MacFarlane, 1990; Thome et al., 1994); interplant variation (Harris, 1962); recovery resistance; ability to withstand stemborer damage (Flattery, 1982); compensation in grain yield (Heinrich et al., 1983; van den Berg et al., 1990), or a combination of two or more of these parameters.
+The expression of HPR varies depending on the time of infestation (Alghali, 1985, 1987; Jarvis et al.,

+1986; Klenke et al., 1986; Taneja and Nwanze, 1989; MacFarlane, 1990; Thome et al., 1994), interplant variation (Harris, 1962), recovery resistance, ability to withstand stemborer damage (Flattery, 1982), compensation in grain yield (Heinrich et al., 1983; van den Berg et al., 1990) or a combination of two or more of these parameters.